Considering Bitcoin for your IRA or 401k? Read this first…

 These last two cons are not reasons to avoid Bitcoin.
 Instead they are reasons to investigate keeping your Bitcoin in a physical wallet and cold storage.
 We will consider both of these concepts in the next sections.

-Why Do You Need To Use A Physical Wallet?
+Why Use A Physical Wallet?

 The most obvious answer to this question is that you would never think of leaving your physical cash just lying around your house or on the dashboard of your car.
 As with your own real life, a physical wallet helps to secure your Bitcoin holdings.
 It offers high levels of security if you employ one properly.